codee-sh/medusa-plugin-notification-emails/README.md

 # Medusa plugin notification emails

-A comprehensive notification plugin for Medusa v2 that provides a flexible email template system with internationalization support, custom translations, and seamless integration with Medusa's notification module.
+A comprehensive notification plugin for Medusa v2 that provides a flexible, block-based template system for multiple channels (Email and Slack) with internationalization support, custom translations, and seamless integration with Medusa's notification module.

 ## Features

+- **Multi-Channel Templates**: Pre-built templates for Email and Slack channels
+- **Block-Based System**: Templates are built using a flexible block system that can be stored in a database for future builder functionality
-- **Email Templates**: Pre-built, customizable email templates built with [React Email](https://react.email) for common use cases
+- **Email Templates**: Customizable email templates built with [React Email](https://react.email) for common use cases
-- **React Email Integration**: Templates are built using React Email components, providing modern, responsive email design
+- **Slack Templates**: Slack Block Kit compatible templates for Slack notifications
+- **Template Service Architecture**: Unified `AbstractTemplateService` with channel-specific implementations (`EmailTemplateService`, `SlackTemplateService`)
+- **Automatic Interpolation**: Smart variable interpolation system that processes `{{data.*}}` and `{{translations.*}}` placeholders recursively
 - **Internationalization**: Built-in support for multiple locales (Polish, English)
 - **Customizable**: Override translations and customize templates without modifying core files
 - **Integration**: Integrates with Medusa's notification module